justinwang98/CSE332Chess/src/writeup/WriteUp.md

 like there is a substantial difference between the four algorithms?

-We counted the number of nodes visited for each fen (64 fens in total), and totalled them up.
+We counted the number of nodes visited for each fen (64 fens in total), and totaled them up.
 I then divided it by the number of fens to get the average nodes, which is what is represented in the table and graph above.
 Looking at minimax and alphabeta for 3-ply, I was pleasantly surprised that my estimates were really close.
 The minimax and parallel minimax pair are significantly worse from the alphabeta and jamboree pair.
-This is because alpha beta removes unnesssary nodes to be visited, which is the reason for the significant difference in number of nodes visited.
+This is because alpha beta removes unnecessary nodes to be visited, which is the reason for the significant difference in number of nodes visited.
 It makes sense that minimax and parallel minimax visits the same amount of nodes, as the optimization for parallel minimax is using parallelism to reduce runtime, not reducing the number of nodes itself, unlike alphabeta and jamboree,